Table of Contents

 - Iliococcygeus muscle

-The fibers of the levator ani muscle that originate from the backside of the pubic bone (levator leg) form a V-shaped orifice that is open in ventral direction and called levator hiatus.
-Ventrally, the urethra runs through the hiatus levatorius and, dorsally, the rectum.
-In women, the vagina, which lies between rectum and urethra, also runs through it.
+The fibers of the levator ani muscle, which originates from the backside of the pubic bone (levator leg), form a V-shaped orifice that is open in a ventral direction and called levator hiatus.
+Ventrally, the urethra runs through the hiatus levatorius; dorsally, it runs through the rectum.
+In women, the vagina, which lies between the rectum and urethra, also runs through it.